✅ Best Practices

 Follow your organization's data retention policies:

-# After engagement completion and reporting
+(ADscan:client ~/.adscan/workspaces/client) > # After engagement completion and reporting

-# Then remove the workspace
+(ADscan:client ~/.adscan/workspaces/client) > # Then remove the workspace definition

-# For secure deletion of sensitive files
+(ADscan:client ~/.adscan/workspaces/client) > workspace delete client_2024# For secure deletion of sensitive files on disk

-shred -vfz -n 3 ~/.adscan/workspaces/client_2024/credentials.jsonPost-Engagement Cleanup
+shred -vfz -n 3 ~/.adscan/workspaces/client_2024/variables.jsonPost-Engagement Cleanup

 Workspace Archival